-Basic Supplies (to be supplied by individual students - you may already have these things)
+Basic Supplies (you may already have these supplies - reuse them!)

-Apron

-Pencil

-Permanent Marker

-Olfa cutting knife

-Metal Ruler

-Scissors

-Masking Tape (you need this for all 3 assignments!!!!!!)

-Neoprene Gloves (available from the Chemistry Supply store)

-Safety Goggles (splash goggles are used when etching and owned by department, safety goggles can also be purchased and the Chemistry Supply store)
+Apron Pencil Permanent Marker Olfa cutting knife Metal Ruler Scissors Masking Tape (you need this for all 3 assignments!!!!!!)
+Neoprene Gloves (available from the Chemistry Supply store) Safety Goggles (splash goggles are used when etching and owned by department, safety goggles can also be purchased and the Chemistry Supply store)